josephwright/josephwright.github.io/_posts/2010-05-23-from-newcommand-to-newdocumentcommand.md

 ## Macros with no arguments

 The simplest type of macro is one with no arguments at all.
-This isn't going to show off `xparse` very much but is is a starting point.
+This isn't going to show off `xparse` very much but is a starting point.
 The traditional method to do this is

 ```latex
 \newcommand\NoArgs{Text to insert}